 This sounds like a pretty good deal for young adults today, but it could be doing some harm.
-Parents who give so much to their children may actually be preventing them from learning a lot of valuable lessons on their own.
-It is important for young adults to learn how to be financially responsible but it can be much more difficult when they live at home with no expenses and can spend their money on whatever they choose.
+Parents who give so much to their children may be preventing them from learning valuable lessons on their own.
+It is important for young adults to learn how to be financially responsible but it can be much more difficult when they live at home without expenses and can spend their money on whatever they choose.

-Of course as parents, you want to make sure your children are secure and supported, but there is a way to do it without taking away valuable skills that they must learn.
-In order to ensure your young adult has a successful financial future… and can eventually move out on their own, here are a few lessons that should be taught from an early age:
+Of course, as parents, you want to make sure your children are secure and supported, but there is another way to do this.
+A way to ensure your young adult has a successful financial future – to eventually be financially responsible – is to educate, support, and empower them.
+Here are a few lessons that can be taught from an early age.

-As early as possible, set your child up with chores or a job like a paper route to instill the idea that one must work for their money.
-Have your child set aside a certain amount from each pay to go into a savings account for future expenses.
-(Like moving out of the nest!)
+As early as possible, set your child up with chores, or even a job like a paper route to promote the value of working for your money.
+Encourage your child to put aside a fixed amount from each pay to go into a savings account for future expenses.

 Spend some time with your child to teach them how to budget.
-Allow your child to watch you manage your household budget and savings.
-Once they do move out they will be equipped with the skills to manage all of their expenses.
+Involve your child while you manage your household budget and savings.
+Young people starting on their own need a foundation, and this will ensure they are equipped to manage their expenses.

-Once your child reaches adulthood, consider collecting monthly rent from your son or daughter.
-You can either use the rent money to contribute to household expenses or save it for your child for when they move out.
-This will help them become more used to having monthly expenses and make them learn how to budget.
+Once your child reaches adulthood, consider collecting a small monthly rent from your son or daughter.
+You can either use the rent money to contribute to household expenses or save it for them for when they are on their own.
+This will be great practice with monthly expenses and budgeting.

-If your young adult is still living at home, they must be responsible for helping to keep it maintained.
+If your young adult is still living at home, they must be responsible for ongoing maintenance.
 Yard work, repair jobs, laundry, and cooking are chances to gain the confidence and skills to maintain their own homes in the future.

-Set the date and stick with it!
-Once you choose the day your child must move out and you have given him or her lots of time to save, show some tough love and make sure they know you are serious.
+Set a date and stick with it!
+Once you have decided on the day they must move out – with a lot of notice – show some tough love and make sure they know you are serious.

-At Credit Counselling Services of Atlantic Canada, we have many educational resources for young adults and their parents to help plan a successful financial future.
-Contact us today if you are looking for more information about how to open up the dialogue about money with your child.
+At SolveYourDebts.com, there are many educational resources for young adults and their parents to help plan for a successful financial future.
+Contact us today for a free consultation on how to open the dialogue about money with your child.